INJECTS

 Standard questionnaire – single choice or multiple choice.
 It can also act as a scale.

-They are displayed in a special channel, which we refer to here as Questions.
-The channel can of course be called something else.
+They are displayed in a special channel type, which we refer to here as Questions.

 Overlay